 The early GoPro models lack a high ISO and camera stabilization so it’s very common for photos and video to come out blurry as the camera slows down the shutter speed to expose images properly.
 Keep this in mind when grabbing shots and work at keeping the camera balanced when shooting photos in low light situations like early morning, indoors, evening, and underwater.

 Edit Your Photos

 Ever wonder why professional photographs look so much better than yours?
-It’s because we edit all of our photographs using specialty designed software.
+It’s because we edit all of our photographs using specially designed software.
 We personally pay for a premium software called Adobe Lightroom & Photoshop.
 The software is not cheap and it’s designed for enthusiasts and professionals, but there are a plethora of free photo editing programs for your photos.
 Some great options would be VSCO, GIMP, and The Nik Collection.

 We love the capabilities of the GoPro.
-It’s the perfect way to create photos and videos to share with anyone and it’s size allows users to pull it out anywhere.
+It’s the perfect way to create photos and videos to share with anyone and its size allows users to pull it out anywhere.
 The camera hits the mark by being simple to use while still packing in various features not found on a traditional point and shoot.
-Even though we travel with three camera and two drones, we still love using the GoPro for adventure activities.
+Even though we travel with three cameras and two drones, we still love using the GoPro for adventure activities.
 We love it and if you utilize some of these GoPro photography tips I’m sure you’ll fall in love too.